bttmly/perturb/README.md

 Perturb takes your source code, parses the [AST](http://en.wikipedia.org/wiki/Abstract_syntax_tree), generates mutations, and runs your test suite against them.
 If all your tests pass when run against a mutant, you probably missed a test.
 It is currently optimized for projects in which there is a 1:1 correlation between source and test files.

-Mutation testing is different from and generally more comprehensive than code coverage metrics.Unit tests are one way way of specifying the behavior of software.
+Mutation testing is different from and generally more comprehensive than code coverage metrics.
+Unit tests are one way way of specifying the behavior of software.
 If a mutation is not covered by a unit test, then that aspect of the program is unspecified.

 ## Stability Disclaimer
 This project is in very early development, and should be considered _experimental_.
 It "works", but there are a ton of issues to address and core features to add.
 The configuration API (the only public interface to `perturb`) is subject to breaking changes.
 Any and all ideas, suggestions, contributions welcome.
-Just open an [issue]() or a [pull request]().
+Just open an [issue](https://github.com/nickb1080/perturb/issues) or a [pull request](https://github.com/nickb1080/perturb/pulls).

 ## Known Issues
 1.) **Mocha only** -- Perturb only supports Mocha as a test runner at this point.
 PRs welcome for adding other test runners.
 I plan to add support for [tap](http://testanything.org/)-[compliant](https://github.com/isaacs/node-tap) [harnesses](git@github.com:substack/tape.git) eventually.
 If you want another test runner, open an issue, or better, yet a PR.

 2.) **Infinite loops** -- mutating loop constructs like `while` and `for` is tricky, given the many ways in which these loops might terminate.
 First and foremost, the mutation to swap `++` and `--` is currently disabled, because it will break most `for`-loops.
 However, infinite loops may still occur in some cases.
 If running `perturb` seems to hang, this is the likely culprit.
-Luckily, hard synchronous loops are somewhat rare; blowing the call stack with bad recursion seems more likely, and that'll just throw.
-If you hit a loop and are able to figure it out, please [open an issue]().
+Luckily, hard synchronous loops are somewhat rare; blowing the call stack with bad recursion is probably a more likely mutation result, and that'll should just throw.
+If you hit a loop and are able to figure it out, please [open an issue](https://github.com/nickb1080/perturb/issues).

 3.) **Equivalent mutations** -- there may be mutations that are functionally identical.
 For instance, given this source code: